mjackson/react-loop-2019/README.md

-Title: Composing Behavior in React or Why React Hooks are Awesome
+## Composing Behavior in React or Why React Hooks are Awesome

 Abstract: Explore how React hooks use regular JavaScript function composition to model complex state and behavior.

 Where: React Loop 2019, Chicago, IL

 When: June 21, 2019

 ### Video